skolbin-ssi/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_06_lab_ak.md

 #### Review

-In this exercise, you created a new Azure Search account and built an index within the account.
+In this exercise, you created a new Azure Cognitive Search account and built an index within the account.

-### Exercise 2: Index an Azure Storage table in Azure Search
+### Exercise 2: Index an Azure Storage table in Azure Cognitive Search

 #### Task 1: Create an Azure Storage account